Safety tips for solo female CouchSurfers

 Other safety steps I take

-• I try to avoid meeting my host late at night.
-If I meet them and don’t feel comfortable (which hasn’t happened, but it might) it would give me time to find a hostel.
+- I try to avoid meeting my host late at night.
+If I meet them and don’t feel comfortable (which hasn’t happened, but it might) it would be difficult to find somewhere else to stay if it was too late.

 One last thing